Detecting quantum spin liquid on Kitaev model through a superconducting junction: Introduction and motivation

 \section{Introduction and motivation}

 In recent years, the study of spin-dependent transport phenomena has emerged as a pivotal avenue in the field of spintronics, motivated by the need to harness spin currents in diverse materials beyond conventional ordered magnetic models.
-For instance, spin current driven by magnons has been observed in ferromagnetic (FMI) \cite{prl88.117601,prb83.144402,jpcs200.062030}, antiferromagnetic (AFI) \cite{rmp90.015005,prb89.140406,prb90.094408,prb93.054412,prb94.014412,prl116.186601}, and paramagnetic (PMI) insulators \cite{prl116.186601,naturecomm10.1,naturephys13.987}.
+For instance, spin current driven by magnons has been observed in ferromagnetic (FM) \cite{prl88.117601,prb83.144402,jpcs200.062030}, antiferromagnetic (AF) \cite{rmp90.015005,prb89.140406,prb90.094408,prb93.054412,prb94.014412,prl116.186601}, and paramagnetic (PM) insulators \cite{prl116.186601,naturecomm10.1,naturephys13.987}.
 Notably, materials lacking long-range magnetic order, such as Quantum Spin Liquids (QSLs), have demonstrated a surprising capacity to sustain and mediate spin transport, thereby challenging traditional paradigms of magnetic order as a prerequisite for spin current propagation.
 As is common in spintronic experiments, various proposals have been put forward to utilize junctions composed of two or more layers of distinct materials in order to investigate the characteristics of non-conventional spin currents.
 In particular, S. Chatterjee and S. Sachdev proposed that the spin current–voltage relationship could serve as a tool to identify different types of QSL excitations \cite{prb92.165113}.
+Analogous strategies have been employed to induce excitations and to identify characteristic signatures of spin transport in the more general SU(2)-symmetric Kitaev model \cite{prb98.155105,prb104.l060403}.
 An alternative strategy for detecting spinons in Mott insulators is presented in Ref.\cite{prb88.041405}, while Ref.\cite{prr2.033439} proposes a method for identifying QSL based on the analysis of voltage noise spectra in junction devices.

 Among the most prominent theoretical frameworks supporting QSL phases is the Kitaev model, a two-dimensional spin-$1/2$ system characterized by direction-dependent interactions on a honeycomb lattice \cite{ap321.2,prb97.115142,knolle}.
 This model supports exotic excitations in the form of itinerant Majorana fermions coupled to a static $Z_2$ gauge field, rendering it an ideal candidate for exploring topologically nontrivial spin transport.
 Although originally introduced as a highly idealized and theoretical construct, the Kitaev model has since motivated considerable experimental efforts aimed at its physical realization.
 In recent years, numerous materials have been proposed as promising platforms for hosting two-dimensional QSL phases consistent with Kitaev-type interactions \cite{science367.0668,nrp1.264,pr950.1}.
 Nevertheless, many of these candidate systems exhibit additional interactions, beyond those prescribed by the pure Kitaev model, that tend to stabilize magnetically ordered ground states at sufficiently low temperatures.
 Among the proposed materials, the ruthenium-based compound $\alpha$-\ce{RuCl_3} has emerged as one of the most compelling candidates for realizing Kitaev physics in spin-$1/2$ systems \cite{prl114.147201,nphys13.1079,science356.1055,npj3.1,aplm10.080903}.